 Without further ado, let’s dive into the pattern!

-Purchase the complete ad-free printable Circle to Square Granny Square Blanket pattern PDF here for $3.50.
+Purchase the complete ad-free printable Circle to Square Granny Square Blanket pattern PDF here.

 Circle to Square Granny Square Blanket